jennadilullo8/ideabox-boilerplate/README.md

 #### Wins:

-- Developed a desktop layout identical to the comp layout
+- Developing a desktop layout identical to the comp layout
-- Creating a mobile layout that responds extremely well with resizing
+- Creating a mobile layout that responds extremely well to resizing
-- Understanding the process of hiding elements and having other elements reappear with one click
+- Understanding the process of toggling element visibility with one click
-- Understand and implement code to complete an iteration in a short amount of time
+- Understanding and implementing code to complete a project iteration in a short amount of time

 #### Challenges:

-- Removing and adding items as the window decreases and increases to the users liking
+- Removing and adding items using media queries that respond to window width
-- Using proper syntax to accomplish our goals
+- Using proper, DRY code to accomplish our goals
 - Asking help more effectively by being specific when asking questions